sirgalleto/crypto-notifier/README.md

 ## Customization

-You can configure the available currencies to notify in `index.js:12` and the time in _ms_ to update in `index.js:11`.
+You can configure the available currencies to notify in the array `currencies` wich is filled with the available currencies and the time _in ms_ in the var `timeToUpdate`.